landro/TesTcl/README.md

 ### Modification of HTTP headers example

-Let's have a look at a another iRule (headers_irule.tcl):
+Let's have a look at another iRule (headers_irule.tcl):

 ```tcl
 rule headers {